-Version 1 ١.
-0 ----------- ---- ---
+Version 1 0. ----------- ----

+Yes BUT will need more suitable accommodation in the longer term - rehoused from ordinary housing to more suitable, adapted or sheltered housing.
 The patient would need to complete a Moray Council Housing Application and Medical Assessment Form to be considered for a specially adapted property that meets their specific requirements.
 NHS staff should contact The Moray Council Housing Service.
 The Moray Council Housing Service Tel: 0300 123 4566 E-mail Housing@moray.gov.uk .
+Q IS THE PATIENT HOMELESS OR POTENTIALLY HOMELESS AND IT IS AFTER 5PM ON A WEEKDAY OR THE WEEKEND AND THEY HAVE NO ACCOMMODATION TO BE DISCHARGED TO?
 YES It is vital that NHS staff contact The Moray Council Out Of Hours Homeless Service OUT OF HOURS - 5pm and 8.45am weekdays and at weekends: Contact our Out Of Hours Duty Officer on 03457 565656.